Radio Africa

 In the annexe: there was so much loose magnetic tape spilling over that reels were often entwined together.

 It took many weeks to sift through the unlabelled audio reels in the "annexe", as each required comparison to the 6,000 or so other songs already archived, to avoid duplication.
 At last, though, in early 2013, after three major archival projects spanning six years, there were only 50 or so audio reels left to archive...
 But, such was the new-found enthusiasm for the project, RTG staff would locate more!
-And so the project continued...
+And so the project continued... .
 This occurred many times.
 It was impossible to know when the work would all be done.
-But, in January 2013, satisfied that the original audio reels of ¼” tape had been located, archived, preserved and digitised, I called an end to the project.
-My friend and my translator, Aly Badara Fofana, celebrated with a nice cold bottle of Pastis.
+But, in January 2013, satisfied that the original audio reels of tape had been located, archived, preserved and digitised, I called an end to the project.
+My friend and my translator, Aly Badara Fofana, celebrated together with a nice cold bottle of Pastis.

 For this 2012-2013 project, 5,210 songs from 827 audio reels were preserved, archived and digitised.

-The total number of songs archived over the three Endangered Archive Programme sponsored projects at the RTG (2008, 2009, 2012-2013) amounted to 9410 songs from over 1200 audio reels of 1/4" magnetic taoe.
+The total number of songs archived over the three Endangered Archive Programme projects (2008, 2009, 2012-2013) amounted to 9,410 songs from over 1,200 audio reels of 1/4" magnetic tape.
 This equates to over 55,000 minutes of Guinean music.

-I presented the total collection of these archived songs to the RTG as 1500 compact discs, and as digital audio files held within a 1tb external hard drive.
+I presented the total collection of these archived songs to the RTG as 1,500 compact discs, and as digital audio files held within a 1tb external hard drive.

 The "new" archive of reels from all three Endangered Archve Programme projects: near completion and stored in a climate controlled space.

 The entire collection of archived materials were relocated to a single climate-controlled room in the RTG (its photo above).
-With a week to go before I departed, publicity for the completion of the project accelerated and was arranged by both the Ministry of Communication and the Ministry of Culture.
+With a week to go before I departed, publicity for the proiject peaked and was being arranged by both the Ministry of Communication and the Ministry of Culture.
 A significant undertaking and commitment, given that for decades the Guinean public had known little of the existence of this incredible archive of their own music.
 From 1984, following Sékou Touré’s death, most of the music in the RTG archives was never broadcast.
 Given that archives are "sites of power", many a Guinean government had been wary of the potential of the music to inspire, to remind, and to reveal.
 Thus, for a generation, Guinea's national sound archive, held at the RTG in Boulbinet, Conkary, had been effectively silenced.

 For Guinea to progress, I believe it should embrace the old concept of "regard sur le passé", to borrow from one of the most famous recordings of the Sékou Touré era (Bembeya Jazz National, Syliphone SLP 10, 1968).
 To "look at the past" would embrace not only the music and politics of Guinea's pre-colonial era, as glorified widely by the traditional singer-historians, the griots, but also that of the post-colonial, namely the era of Sékou Touré and his successors.
 Guinea's contemporary politics, however, continue to present a reductionist dialectic of Malinké vs Fulbé.
 Though Sékou Touré was a Malinké, he loved the music of Farba Tela, a Fulbé, who performed for him regularly at the Presidential compound.
 That Farba Tela, the most popular of all Fulbé musicians, was never featured on a Syliphone release, yet was recorded on over 50 songs by the RTG (all digitised), is a sad illustration of the hypocrisies of the President and of his government's authenticité programme.
 I trust that the merit of the RTG sound archival projects is it that they reveal and present the many representations of Guinean culture for all to examine, to listen to, and to enjoy.

-At the completion of the sound archive project, the Minister of Communication, Togba Kpoghomou, generously provided a sumptuous lunch at Hotel le Rocher for RTG staff involved in the project.
-The Minister of Culture, Ahmed Tidiane Cissé, arranged for a celebration at La Paillote, Guinea's premier venue for many an artist and orchestra since the early 1960s.
+At the completion of the sound archive project, the Minister of Communication, Togba Kpoghomou, generously provided a grand lunch at Hotel le Rocher for RTG staff involved in the project.
+The Minister of Culture, Ahmed Tidiane Cissé, also arranged for a celebration at La Paillote, Guinea's premier venue for many an artist and orchestra since the early 1960s.
 Les Amazones de Guinee performed, as well as Keletigui et ses Tambourinis (featuring Linké Condé and Papa Kouyaté).
 The event was broadcast live on many radio stations, the Prime Minister telephoned in his congratulations, and the event was featured on the national television news that evening.
 It was a wonderful soirée and a fitting end to the project.

 All images and text copyright ©